-The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared an environmental impact statement (EIS) for the Delta Lateral Project (Project) proposed by Kern River Gas Transmission Company (Kern River) in the above-referenced docket.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared a final environmental impact statement (EIS) for the Delta Lateral Project (Project) proposed by Kern River Gas Transmission Company (Kern River) in the above-referenced docket.
 Kern River requests authorization to construct an approximately 36-mile-long, 24-inch-diameter pipeline; a delivery meter station; and appurtenant facilities, all located in Millard County, Utah.
-The Project purpose is to provide firm transportation service of 140,000 dekatherms of natural gas per day from Opal, Wyoming to the Intermountain Power Project, an electrical generating facility in Delta, Utah.
+According to Kern River, the Project purpose is to provide firm transportation service of 140,000 dekatherms of natural gas per day from Opal, Wyoming to the Intermountain Power Project, an electrical generating facility in Delta, Utah.
 Prior to filing its application, Kern River participated in the Commission's Pre-filing Process for this Project under Docket No. PF20-4-000.

-The draft EIS assesses the potential environmental effects of the construction and operation of the Project in accordance with the requirements of the National Environmental Policy Act (NEPA).
-As described in the draft EIS, the FERC staff concludes that approval of the Project would result in some adverse environmental impacts; however, with the exception of climate change impacts, these impacts would be reduced to less-than-significant levels because of the impact avoidance, minimization, and mitigation measures proposed by Kern River and those recommended by staff in the EIS.
+The final EIS assesses the potential environmental effects of the construction and operation of the Project in accordance with the requirements of the National Environmental Policy Act (NEPA) and responds to comments that were received on the Commission's November 4, 2021 draft EIS.
+As described in the final EIS, the FERC staff concludes that approval of the Project would result in some adverse environmental impacts; however, with the exception of climate change impacts, these impacts would be reduced to less-than-significant levels because of the impact avoidance, minimization, and mitigation measures proposed by Kern River and those recommended by staff in the EIS.
 FERC staff is unable to determine the significance level of climate change impacts.

 The U.S. Department of the Interior, Bureau of Land Management (BLM) participated as a cooperating agency in the preparation of the EIS.
 Cooperating agencies have jurisdiction by law or special expertise with respect to resources potentially affected by the proposal and participate in the NEPA analysis.
 A portion of the Project would be constructed on lands managed by the BLM Fillmore Field Office.
-Because the BLM must comply with the requirements of NEPA before issuing a right-of-way grant, BLM has elected to cooperate in this NEPA process and adopt the EIS per Title 40 of the Code of Federal Regulations, Section 1506.3.
+The BLM assisted in the preparation of this EIS and may adopt all or portions of the document to satisfy its requirements under the NEPA in response to Kern River's application.